wallenc/deployAKS/README.md

 ### At a high level this guide walks through the following

+- Creating a Service Principal
+- Deploying an AKS cluster
 - Installing and configuring Helm and Tiller
 - Creating an internal load balancer
 - Creating the ingress controller using private IPs and SSL termination